cryocaustik/Tarkov_ShootTheDoor/README.md

 Like in real life.

 ## Install
-Unzip archive to your SPT folder.
+Unzip archive to your SIT folder.

-(client-side DLL file goes into %SPT%/BepInEx/plugins, server-side nektonick-lockpick_ammo folder goes into %SPT%/user/mods)
+client-side DLL file goes into %SIT%/BepInEx/plugins

 ## Usage

 - Take your gun.
 - Shoot to the door (or car door, or safe, or even door with keycard access)
     - Aim for the lock for more damage.